ta3ag/lbd/docs/BackendTutorial/source/lld.rst

 The Open Source Fundation recognized this point before us and set Open Source Document Project years ago.
-Open Source grows up and becomes a giant software infrastructure with the forces of company, school research and countless talent engineers passion.
+Open Source grows up and becomes a giant software infrastructure with the forces of company, school research team and countless talent engineers passion.
-It terminated the situation of everyone try to re-invent wheels during 10 years ago.
+It terminated the situation of everyone trying to re-invent wheels during 10 years ago.
 Extend your software from the re-usable source code is the right way.
-Of course you should consider GPL license if you are working with business.
+Of course you should consider an open source license if you are working with business.
 Actually anyone can contribute back to open source through the learning process.
 We write this book through the process of learning llvm backend and contribute back to llvm open source project.